Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting does not need the "Regular Wave" setting to be enabled.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
-			// 0: Wait for a Tank to spawn before spawning extra Tanks.
+			// 0: Wait for a Tank to spawn before spawning extra Tanks and use the global "Type Range" setting.
 (Recommended)
-			// 1: Use "Regular Wave" to spawn Tanks.
+			// 1: Use "Regular Wave" to spawn Tanks and use the "Regular Type" setting.
 			"Regular Mode"				"0"

 			// The type of Mutant Tank that will spawn.